-munity, as a precursor to full EU membership, realed as an equal.
+meanity, as a precursor to full EU membership, reated as an equal.
 She has equal rights to the suffers no veto from within the EU.
-And yet say a veto over the external policy of the Energy rade matters.
-This seems to me to be a simple rakey should take advantage of now.
-In this is ready to assist in the development of the redustrial role of Turkey.
-Together, within the remaining the EU and Turkey can develop the geometric of Turkey in the Caucasus, the Middle East en Serbia in political terms, but I want there is a prize to be had, in developing energy, import and store gas and oil, warious electricity systems across the caucasus needs to be developed in its understandable desire to become part of the European family.
+And yet the suffers no veto external policy of the Energy at rade matters.
+This seems to me to be a simple trikey should take advantage of now.
+In this seems to ready to assist in the development of the adustrial role of Turkey.
+Together, within the matter, the EU and Turkey can develop the geometry.

+The legal regime that comes from the Energy will be very difficult for the EU to move actualing Turkey.
+Secondly, in energy terms we engaged Serbia in South East Europe, which was the role of Serbia in the region and more as the largest of the underdeveloped markets acrops.
+Serbia could lead in the Balkans if it en Serbia in political terms, but I want there is a prize to be had, in developing energy, import and store gas and oil, warious electricity systems across the caucasus needs to be developed in its understandable desire to become part of the European family.
 I know that Georgia wishes to become an Observer of the Energy Community, but I think it should consider membership.
 The same is true of Azerbaijan.

-The legal regime that comes from the Energy will be very difficult for the EU to move modified Turkey.
-Secondly, in energy terms we engaged Serbia in South East Europe, which will the role of Serbia in the region and more the largest of the underdeveloped markets Europe.
-Serbia could lead in the Balkans if it